-Step 4: Connect the iPhone or iOS device to iTunes on your computer and update it.
-On a Mac with MacOS Catalina 10.15 or later, you can do this by opening Finder and then clicking on your iPhone.
-On a Mac with MacOS Mojave 10.14 or earlier, or on a Windows PC, you need to open iTunes instead.
-Once you’ve done either, Click General or Settings, then click Check for Update > Download and Update.
+Step 4: To update your iPhone or iOS device, connect it to iTunes.
+If you’re using a Mac with MacOS Catalina 10.15 or later, open Finder and then click on your iPhone or device that shows in the sidebar.
+On a Mac with MacOS Mojave 10.14 or earlier, or a Windows PC, you need to open iTunes instead.
+Once you’ve done either, Click General or Settings and click Check for Update > Download and Update.

 Other steps to try

-- Try connecting and updating your iPhone through a different computer.
+- Try connecting and updating your iPhone through another computer.
 Again, your computer may have some software bug that prevents your iOS device from updating properly, so trying a different computer may help.

 - iOS 14: How to download it on your iPhone